"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 i.

-She returns from dream—draws
+She returns from dream

-in brittle winter night,
+stands still in brittle winter night

-hooded face turned to the Moon
+turned to the Moon,

-enveloped in a cloak white
+her cloak white

 as snow-covered earth